PeterC66/m4ops/NotesStandardsPractices.md

 - can have .gitignore for files to be excluded from git
 - can have .eslintignore for files to be excluded from eslint
 - can have .eslintrc.json to direct eslint and give it parameters

+Our OPS images etc go in the public folder - see [this](https://cli.vuejs.org/guide/html-and-static-assets.html#the-public-folder)

+- storing them in the MongoDB database would use up space too much???

 ## Naming conventions